 Calgary is regarded as one of Canada’s four global finance centres, with a cluster of 1,400+ financial services companies that employ more than 20,000 people.
 It is also home to an emerging fintech hub.

-The city’s strong corporate presence, high individual wealth and high-deal velocity make it an attractive market for financial firms.
+The city’s strong corporate presence, high individual wealth and high-deal velocity makes it an attractive market for financial firms.
 Calgary is also well-integrated with global markets.
 Seventy-five percent of the top 20 global investment banks have branch offices in Alberta.

 Edmonton is one of Canada’s leading centres for asset management and banking entrepreneurship.
 Four of Western Canada’s largest financial institutions are headquartered in Edmonton, including one of the country’s largest institutional investment fund managers.